GalaxyEClinical/CdashIgAppInfo/README.md

 CdashIgApp

 ### Project Purpose ###
-The CDASHIG App supports metadata-drive automation by allowing users to import, view, and delete the Domains and Example CRFs specified in the CDASHIG V2.2 PDF into a database.
+The CdashIgApp supports metadata-drive automation by allowing users to import, view, and delete the Domains and Example CRFs specified in the CDASHIG V2.2 PDF into a database.

  ### Project Goals:
  To streamline the adoption of CDASHIG V2.2 standards

-### Comprehensive Informatrion about this project is avaialbe on our landing page
+### Comprehensive Information about this project is avaialbe on our landing page
 It covers the following topics:
 - Overview
 - Features